meenakshi-kushwaha/mmaqshiny/README.md

 The package joins the raw, cleaned and corrected data from the above mentioned instruments and generates a downloadable csv file.
 It accepts multiple files for each parameter.
 The input files should have a date prefix of the format `yyyy_mm_dd` in their file names.
 The package can process multiple files for a given date at a time and the file name prefix is used to perform the check.
 An error message will be generated if the prefix is not matched between various pollutant filenames.

 The package requires GPS file (.gpx) as a mandatory input along with timezone (a link to all accepted timezone formats in R is also included).
 All other pollutant files are optional.
+A testing data set is provided in the data folder inside shiny.
+The file extension of
+- xxx_Garmin is input for GPSMAP 64s - location files
+- xxx_AE12 is input for AE51 - BC files
+- xxx_DT809 is infput for DT8530 - PM2.5 files
+- xxx_RHUSB is input for RH files
+- xxx_CPC is input for CPC3007 -Particle Concentration files
+- xxx_CO2 is input for LI-COR - CO2 files

 The output is displayed in five different tabs.